Food truck operators

-The City's project manager, Lana Zegura, says that the visible success of the program is attracting widespread interest.
+The City's food truck project manager, says that the visible success of the program is attracting widespread interest.

 "Parramatta and Liverpool councils are accepting food trucks with City of Sydney permits to trade in their local government areas.
 In the future, we’re hoping that other councils also adopt a form of food truck approvals so that we can expand our capacity and have food trucks trading across the [council] borders of Sydney.

 "I’ve also had enquiries about our food truck program from Christchurch, London and even Lima, not to mention almost every major city in Australia!